ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ## Part 2 Goals
 1. Configure Jenkins to use [`microservice-pipelines`](https://github.com/kcrane3576/microservice-pipelines)
 as our Shared Library for executing jobs.
+   * As the number of jobs you use in Jenkins grows, the amount of duplicate code between jobs can become overwhelming to maintain as new requirements are introduced.
+The Shared Library functionality within Jenkins allows you to consolidate the code you use within one repository to be shared across your jobs.
 2. Configure `seed.groovy` to create a Pipeline Job and Multibranch Pipeline Job per service.
 3. Create `jenkinsJob.groovy` to be used by our services as the entry point into our Shared Library.
 4. Set up a [`Jenkinsfile`](https://jenkins.io/doc/book/pipeline/jenkinsfile/) in `poc-micro` to use `microservice-pipelines` Shared Library.